Skip Navigation

 • Phone number

-• Address (to match shipped kit to account)
+• Address (to match the shipped kit to your account)

-Accept the terms of service and privacy policy and then confirm your account via your email address.
-It’ll prompt you to use two-step verification upon your first log-in, but you’ll stay logged in to the app as long as you keep it on your phone.
+Then, you’ll have to accept the terms of service and privacy policy and confirm your account via your email address.
+It’ll prompt you to use two-step verification upon your first log-in, but you’ll stay logged in to the mobile app as long as you keep it on your phone.

 After you’ve created your account, you can register your kit.
-The kit itself is laid out cleanly, wrapped in a smooth, suave box.
+The kit itself is laid out cleanly and wrapped in a smooth, suave box.
 Everything you’ll need for collection is tightly packaged in insular foam.
 Inside, you’ll find:

 • Saliva funnel